 If you're already a library assistant you could apply for certified affiliate status, which can lead to work as a librarian.

 There are opportunities for librarians throughout the country in all sectors.
 Although the majority work in public library services but opportunities in the private sector are increasing.
 Positions are available in further and higher education, government, industry and commerce.
 CILIP publishes vacancy information for members, graduates and final year undergraduates.

 Some graduate librarians may take a job as a library assistant as their first rung on their career ladder.
 National or local public libraries have a formal promotion structure.
 In larger libraries, you can be promoted to senior posts with management responsibilities, or be given responsibility for a specialist service or collection.
 In smaller libraries you may need to be prepared to move for promotion.

-If you would like to know anything about Librarian that does not appear on Hotcourses, further information can be found below.
+If you would like to take those steps and find out more about becoming a librarian but can't find certain information on Hotcourses, further information can be found below.

 Chartered Institute of Library and Information Professionals (CILIP)

 Association for Information Management (ASLIB)

 The Holywell Centre